ddev/ddev.com/src/pages/blog/ddev-local-usage-statistics-updated-2019-03-21.md

 If you’d like to browse the actual numbers, the (rough) spreadsheet data is [available here.](https://docs.google.com/spreadsheets/d/135MIJBPQifLyssM-CjxGotH3XTrtdCTkcEOb9SQOU6E/edit?usp=sharing)

 Again, thanks so much for using DDEV and for your many [contributions](https://github.com/drud/ddev/blob/master/CONTRIBUTING.md) to its success, whether by sending stats, suggesting features, supporting others, or [reporting issues](https://ddev.readthedocs.io/en/stable/#support).
 Thank you!

-Join our newsletter for more news and updates:

-Sign up for the latest news and releases